The Open Championship 2023: Dates, schedule and how to watch on TV

 Jon Rahm 9/1

-Rahm’s best Open finish was tied-third at Royal St George’s in 2021, though that was his only top 10 in the major.
-Two Irish Open wins are proof Rahm has links pedigree, though.
+Rahm has never really been in contention at the Open - his T3 at Royal St George’s in 2021, has been is only top 10 in the major.

 Scottie Scheffler 9/1